-The word ‘Omnipotent’ (Adjective) describes someone or something that possesses unlimited power and authority.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Omnipotent’ correctly in sentences.
+The word ‘Omnipotent’ (adjective) describes someone or something with unlimited power and authority.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘omnipotent’ correctly in sentences.

 Omnipotent Explained in Depth